kkreuning/rabo.dev/docs/developer-tools/webhooks/accepting-events/verifying-signatures.md

 :::

-To manually verify the signature of an event, you need to provide the "raw" bytes of the HTTP request's body, together with the signature from the HTTP header `x-smartpay-signature`.
+To manually verify the signature of an event, you need to provide the "raw" bytes of the HTTP request's body, together with the signature from the HTTP header `X-SmartPay-Signature`.

 <Tabs groupId="languague">
     <TabItem value="java" label="Java">